mdjmplugin/mobile-dj-manager/readme.txt

 **Tweak**: Employee content tags now start with `employee_` rather than `dj_`. `dj_` is maintained for backwards compatibility
-**Tweak**: Updated jQuery Chosen library version **Tweak**: Removed a bunch of deprecated files **Fix**: Balance reminder task may not send reminder until day of event **Fix**: Do not hide empty categories when adding items to the playlist **Fix**: Corrected value for default playlist category
+**Tweak**: Updated jQuery Chosen library version **Tweak**: Removed a bunch of deprecated files **Fix**: Employee notification email was not sent during event confirmation **Fix**: Balance reminder task may not send reminder until day of event **Fix**: Do not hide empty categories when adding items to the playlist **Fix**: Corrected value for default playlist category